What is UI/UX Design? Difference between UI and UX Design

 Cons | – Must continuously update skills to keep up with the latest web technologies and trends. – Primarily focused on the web, which might limit opportunities in other areas of design. | – Requires balancing various aspects of design, research, and user psychology. – UX processes can be time-consuming, involving multiple stages of research, testing, and iteration. |

-- Choose UI/UX Design if: You are interested in understanding user behavior, conducting research, and improving the overall user experience.
-This field can also apply to various digital and physical products.
+- Choose UI/UX Design if: You want to know what people are doing, do research, and make your product better.
+In fact, this field can be applied to other digital and physical products.

 Ultimately, the choice between web design and UI/UX design should align with your personal interests and strengths.
 Both fields offer promising career paths and can lead to rewarding careers.